hpi-schul-cloud/schulcloud-server/apps/server/doc/testing.md

 ```
 For creating specific mock implementations the helper functions which only mock the implementation once, should be used (e.g. mockReturnValueOnce).
 With that approach more control over mocked functions can be achieved.

-At times there could be the need to mock functions only for a specific test.
-In that case we strongly recommend the use of `jest.spyOn` and not `jest.fn`, because `jest.spyOn` can be restored a lot easier.
+If you want to mock a method that is not part of a dependency you can mock it with `jest.spyOn`.
+We strongly recommend the use of `jest.spyOn` and not `jest.fn`, because `jest.spyOn` can be restored a lot easier.
 ## Unit Tests vs Integration Tests

 In Unit Tests we access directly only the component which is currently testing.